Fred Frith: Guitar Solos

 After Henry Cow's first album, Frith released Guitar Solos in 1974, his first solo album and a glimpse at what he had been doing with his guitar.
 The album comprised eight tracks of unaccompanied and improvised music played on prepared guitars.
 It was recorded in four days, at the Kaleidophon Studios in London's Camden Town, without any overdubbing.

 When it was released, Guitar Solos was considered a landmark album because of its innovative and experimental approach to guitar playing.
 The January 1983 edition of DownBeat magazine remarked that Guitar Solos "... must have stunned listeners of the day.
 Even today that album stands up as uniquely innovative and undeniably daring."
-It also attracted the attention of some "famous" musicians, including Brian Eno, resulting in Frith playing guitar on two of Eno's albums, Before and After Science (1977) and Music for Films (1978).
+It also attracted the attention of some musicians, including Brian Eno, resulting in Frith playing guitar on two of Eno's albums, Before and After Science (1977) and Music for Films (1978).

 Between October and December 1974, Frith contributed a series of ten articles to the British weekly music newspaper New Musical Express entitled "Great Rock Solos of Our Time".
 In them he analysed prominent rock guitarists of the day and their contribution to the development of the rock guitar, including Jimi Hendrix, Eric Clapton and Frank Zappa.